FCTweedie/omeka/creating with Omeka.md

 There are a number of ways to get content out of Omeka.
 You can delete single items from the Items menu, or use the bulk edit function to delete multiple items.
 If you imported the items from a csv, the 'Status' tab of the CSV Import menu has the option to undo an upload, which will remove the contents of a whole csv.
 If you want to move the contents of your small Omeka.net site over to another Omeka instance (for example, if your institution offers a hosted version), install the 'Omeka API Import' plugin.
 You can then migrate all your data over to your new site.
+It is also possible to export items as xml or json.

 ### Final Challenge